mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 the concept of profiling.

 **Terms:**
 - `Package` - You can think of it as a directory.
 CME's goal is then to allow view and modify subset of this package.
-Where the subset are semantic models (also called `Vocabularies`) and the `visual models`, TODO: Obrazek z manageru
+Where the subset are semantic models (also called `Vocabularies`) and the `visual models`,

+{{% tutorial-image "images/projects/cme-and-layout/package-manager.png" %}}

 - `Vocabulary` - Stores classes, relationships and attributes and profiles.
 The vocabulary itself contains some properties:
   - Name
   - IRI